shailee-shah/s19tot-fieldbook/2019-01-11-labreport-numero-UNO.md

 - not anymore thats a super weird thing
 - lets get a block quote up in heeeeere

-this is weird but it is so fun to type in I think I really like this
+this is weird but it is so fun to type in I think I really like this it feels like there aren't any breaks in my thoughts and I can just think and think and write and write forever.

-the estimated length
+I'm realizing that I keep forgetting to use proper syntax and grammer here